GabCoolDude/School.md/Lycée/Anglais/Chapter 2/Class 4.md

-# Fashion and the environment
+# Fast Fashion and the environment

 **Problems:**